Virtual env live task

 First we declare the source_paths

-variable, this is to initialize the code in the same context as an env live task.
+variable, this is to initialize the code in the same context as an agent.

 Then we import the jwt